-We don’t mean wearing a hardhat to stay safe when you walk to school.
+We don’t mean wearing a hard hat to stay safe when you walk to school.
 That’s actually a good idea if you know you’re passing through a construction site.
 Otherwise, this may seem a little absurd.
 We also don’t mean not wearing shorts or other skimpy outfits.

 What we mean by wearing the proper attire is donning bright clothes and wearing the right shoes.
 Bright colors are easier to see, especially in the dark.
 Wear bright-colored clothes or attach reflectors to their clothes and bag.
 As for their footwear, use closed shoes with thick soles.
-Avoid flip flops and shoes with heels.
+Avoid flip-flops and shoes with heels.
 They can easily trip wearing them.
 Wear thick yet comfy socks to avoid blisters.

 Check out Joy of Socks for socks with an attitude.
 Your child, especially the teen ones, will get a kick out of something like the Kid’s A Little Cheesy Socks 3 Pair Pack courtesy of Socksmith.
 I can just hear your daughter saying, “You and your dad jokes!” once she sees these cheesy pairs of novelty socks.

 Check the weather regularly so you can dress your child properly.
 If the forecast is rainy, make sure they bring an umbrella and wear their raincoats and rain boots.
-Once winter comes, remind your child to bring their jacket, mittens, and head gear.
+Once winter comes, remind your child to bring their jacket, mittens, and headgear.

 This Ericdress Plain Falbala Zipper Girl’s Mid-Length Down Jacket, for example, is a must-have come winter so your child doesn’t get cold.
-Get the red one, pictured above, so they can easily be spotted when their out.
+Get the red one, pictured above, so they can easily be spotted when they’re out.

 Walk Don’t Run or Skate

 Running is good for your body.
-Skateboarding or using in-line skates are fun and also a good form of exercise.
+Skateboarding or using in-line skates is fun and also a good form of exercise.
 However, walking is still the safest way to get to school if you’re not taking the bus or carpooling.

 Watch Your Step